ls1intum/artemis-ios-core-modules/README.md

-# artemis-ios-core-modules
+# ArtemisCore

-Core modules for the Artemis related iOS apps
+Core modules which can be used accross all Artemis related iOS apps.

+## TODO